\\\ Pet Laws

 Pet owners can face court if their pets are not properly cared for and risk prison sentences and fines up to £20,000.
 The pet may be taken away from them or be banned from looking after animals and pets in the future.

 Many of the UK’s animal charities work tirelessly trying to resolve these community problems caused by poorly treated animals and need constant funding to carry on their work, severely hampered now by less public funding due to the restraints of the recent pandemic.
 Read about Pet Charities.

 The government has produced a 19 page PDF document called Code of Practice for the welfare of dogs and a 19 page PDF document called Code of Practice for the welfare of cats.
-Both serve as helpful leaflet to comply with the basic requirements that our most popular pets should be receiving in way of food, warmth, home environment, health and care.
+Both serve as helpful leaflets to comply with the basic requirements that our most popular pets should be receiving in way of food, warmth, home environment, health, and care.

 \\\ Pet Theft Reform

 Amendment to animal welfare law to make pet theft a specific offence